Pipeline YAML Reference#

 The evaluation is stopped as soon as one of the when

-conditions are evaluated
+conditions is evaluated

 as true

-and the rest of the properties from the same array item are used
+, and the rest of the properties from the same array item are used

 to configure the queue for the given pipeline.